My 2023 Artweeks exhibition is inspired by beautiful British Wildlife; our countryside, gardens, creatures and the changing seasons.

 After two successful entries in their Open Exhibitions, I was invited to become a member of Oxford Art Society in 2019.

-I took part in Artweeks in a group at Chalgrove in 2018 and 2019, online in 2020 and a solo show in 2021.
+I took part in Artweeks in a group at Chalgrove in 2018 and 2019, online in 2020 and solo shows in 2021 and 2022.
 I enjoy exhibiting at local exhibitions throughout South Oxfordshire, including Thame Art crawl.
 One of my prints “Christmas in the Covered Market” was selected to be included in the Oxford Art Book published in 2018 and another of my prints "Historic Oxford" is now licensed for use as a postcard for guests, by the Randolph Hotel Oxford.

 My striking and colourful linocuts also make excellent images for greetings cards.
 I now have nearly 70 designs professionally made into beautiful cards using recycled cardstock.